Rahul1633/OverTheWire-Journey/README.md

 **Concept Learned:**  Using `nc` (netcat) to connect to ports.

 **Notes:**
--`nc` is a command line utility which lets you read and write data across network connections using the TCP or UDP protocols.
+- `nc` is a command line utility which lets you read and write data across network connections using the TCP or UDP protocols.

 **Commands Practiced:**